eclipse-californium/californium/MIGRATION_HINTS_4.md

 The removing of the deprecated function `DTLSConnector.onInitializeHandshaker` showed, that a single custom `SessionListener` is not enough, if a derived class has overridden it.
 Therefore `DTLSConnector.addSessionListener` has been added.

+In some cases `SHA384` was misspelled as `SHA378`.
+That's fixed but causes also to fail reading old `Californium3.properties`.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: